 Holy Family Day Home’s goal is to provide affordable, high quality, early childhood education and family support services in a stable and nurturing environment, thereby providing the children of working families skills and hope for lifelong development.

-Hamlin students began the morning by singing the song Cada Semilla to the preschoolers and playing Simon Says, all in Spanish.
+Hamlin students began the morning by singing the song Cada Semilla to the preschoolers and playing Simon Dice, all in Spanish.
 Our students were then paired up with different children to read books.
 Our girls brought their very own self-created books written in Spanish with beautiful handmade illustrations.
 After sharing these fantastic stories, everyone went outside to play.
 The joy and energy between the younger and older students was palpable.
-One Hamlin student shared, “I loved how creative and caring they were, I got so many hugs.”

 To learn more about Holy Family Day Home, please visit: https://holyfamilydayhome.org/